 Hayes has become both a popular boy’s and girl’s name.
 It means “lives by the forest.”

 Hillary Rodham Clinton is wife to Bill Clinton, the 42nd President of the United States.
-She served as the Secretary of State under Barack Obama.
-Many predict she will run for President in the next election.
+She served as the Secretary of State under Barack Obama and ran for President of the United States twice.

 Hillary means “cheerful.”

 Andrew Jackson was the 7th President of the United States.

 Jackson has become a very popular first name.
 It means “son of Jack.”